Bitsubishi (BITSU) Reaches Self Reported Market Capitalization of $27.02 Billion

-Bitsubishi (BITSU) traded flat against the dollar during the one day period ending at 10:00 AM E.T. on April 7th.
-One Bitsubishi token can now be purchased for about $85.34 or 0.00435375 BTC on exchanges.
-Bitsubishi has a market capitalization of $27.02 billion and $71.21 worth of Bitsubishi was traded on exchanges in the last day.
-In the last seven days, Bitsubishi has traded down 0.3% against the dollar.
+Bitsubishi (BITSU) traded flat against the U.S. dollar during the one day period ending at 20:00 PM E.T. on April 11th.
+Bitsubishi has a total market capitalization of $27.02 billion and approximately $71.21 worth of Bitsubishi was traded on exchanges in the last day.
+One Bitsubishi token can currently be purchased for approximately $85.34 or 0.00435375 BTC on popular cryptocurrency exchanges.
+During the last seven days, Bitsubishi has traded down 0.3% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.